maxamillion/devnation_examples/20200507_Ansible_HybridCloud/README.md

 ### Prepare the runtime environment

-First thing first, enable the Ansible channel on your RHEL 8 system (assuming your CPU architectur is in fact x86_64, more information [here](https://access.redhat.com/articles/3174981)).
+First thing first, enable the Ansible channel on your RHEL 8 system (assuming your CPU architecture is in fact x86_64, more information [here](https://access.redhat.com/articles/3174981)).
 Then we'll install both Ansible and the python virtualenv utilities in order to setup a python virtualenv to pull the necessary dependencies for running against the cloud providers: